luxonis/depthai-experiments/gaze-estimation/README.md

 # [Gen2] Gaze estimation

+NOTE: This example has a BUG where it may crash when ending the example.
+Something to do with thread joining not working properly.
+This only occurs upon quitting the example, but we are actively debugging as we are unsure if this may have something to do with an internal library state.
+We will update when we find out.
+For now, a crash may occur when ending the program.

 This example demonstrates how to run 3 stage inference (3-series, 2-parallel) on DepthAI using Gen2 Pipeline Builder.

 [![Gaze Example Demo](https://user-images.githubusercontent.com/5244214/106155937-4fa7bb00-6181-11eb-8c23-21abe12f7fe4.gif)](https://user-images.githubusercontent.com/5244214/106155520-0f483d00-6181-11eb-8b95-a2cb73cc4bac.mp4)